Moira Nilsson: A Sense of Place

 It was important to find a place for my textile practice and I was quick to contact Malmö VÄV, a contemporary weave collective and studio space to become a member.
 The weave collective offered both an inviting studio place filled with looms as well as other textile craft equipment, tools and materials.
 But not least MalmöVÄV was a great community for connecting with other local textile artists, sharing knowledge, ideas and inspiration.

-Making myself at home in the new studio environment I spent time preparing a loom/ warp, which always reminds me of its astonishing preciseness, and endless possibilities being guided thread by thread.
+Making myself at home in the new studio environment I spent time preparing my loom and warp, which always reminds me of its astonishing preciseness, and endless possibilities being guided thread by thread.
 Sitting by the loom again I reflected on the woven textiles of Bernat Klein, which I had studied during the fellowship in Scotland.

 The colours were ever-changing throughout the weaves.
 What I observed was how he kept his hand so present in large scale production of woven cloth.
 The unevenly spun yarns and his special space dye technique giving each hank of yarn several different tones and colours.
 Seen both close and from a far, his textiles are so successfully balanced.